jakemonton/Rotten-Tomatoes-API-CodeIgniter-Library/README.md

  *
  */

+/**
+ * Drop the RottenTomatoes.php file onto your libraries folder.
+ * Drop the rotten_config.php file onto your config folder.
+ * Drop the rotten.php file to your controllers folder.
+ */

 /** Sample way of using the Rotten Tomatoes API CodeIgniter Library
  * // set RottenTomatoes API Key and return format
  * $rotten = array('api_key' => 'YOUR_API_KEY', 'format' =>'json');